 The more you practice saying “No”, the easier it will become and the less guilty you’ll feel.

-Try out a few of these options… and enjoy a little more breathing room in your schedule!
+Try out a few of these options this week (without intentionally leaving others high and dry)… and enjoy more breathing room in your schedule!

 Lauren says